inviqa/wordpress-ccf-acton/README.md

 ## Use

+* Activate the plugin in WordPress administration.
-In WordPress administration, go to Settings > ActOn and follow the instructions within.
+* Go to Settings > ActOn and follow the instructions within.